amyemmaniu/my-demo-repo/docs/github-starter-guide.md

 ![Pull requests](/img/images/pull-request.png)

 Use the dropdowns to compare the GitHub repository on your browser with the one on your computer.
-You should see the summary and description (if you entered one) from when you committed your changes to the repository with GitHub Desktop.
 Click on **Create pull request** to submit your changes for review by the owner of the repository.

 ![New pull request](/img/images/new-pull-request.png)